 Lightly beat 1 egg yolk, then brush a little bit of the egg yolk on top of each cookie.

-Bake them in the oven for about 20 minutes, or until they turn a nice golden brown color.
+Bake for about 20 minutes, or until the cookies turn a light golden brown.
+Let them cool completely before serving.

 Enjoy!